CandidContributions/CanConUmbrackathon-2020/CONTRIBUTING.md

 ### Issue Triage

-Look at the CMS [issues list with the oldest ones first](https://github.com/umbraco/Umbraco-CMS/issues?q=is%3Aissue+is%3Aopen+sort%3Acreated-asc).
+Look at the [CMS issues list with the oldest ones first](https://github.com/umbraco/Umbraco-CMS/issues?q=is%3Aissue+is%3Aopen+sort%3Acreated-asc).
 A massive contribution would be to go through these old issues and investigate whether the issue is still present; perhaps it's been fixed already!
 Take some screenshots of what you've discovered and add full details to the issue.
-You don't need to go anywhere source code for this!
+You don't need to go anywhere the source code for this!
 [Install the latest version of Umbraco](https://our.umbraco.com/documentation/getting-started/setup/install/) locally and get testing!

 ### Test the Latest Release Candidate

 Umbraco v8.9.0 is scheduled for release just after the hackathon.
 Umbraco HQ [wrote a blog post](https://umbraco.com/blog/umbraco-89-release-candidate/) explaining how people could contribute by helping to test the RC.

-Obviously the sooner the better for any issues to be reported, so why not try upgrading an existing project today!
+Obviously the sooner the better for any issues to be reported, so why not try upgrading an existing project and get testing.

 ### Write a Blog Post